rdgarfinkel/mediacollection/README.md

 # mediacollection
-Physical and digital music, video (movies/tv), books, and games collection display and management
+Simple data display/management for physical and digital music, video (movies/tv), books, and games collections

 # first things first
 If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries.<br>
-Things *should* work "directly out of the box."
-You'll need to edit the $basedir variable in the index.cgi and media.pl scripts, and maybe the "#!/usr/bin/perl" line at the top of each script
+Aside from editing the $basedir variable in the index.cgi and media.pl scripts (and maybe the "#!/usr/bin/perl" line at the top of each script), things *should* work "directly out of the box."

 # demonstration
 A demonstration of the script and it's abilities is online and available, with editing abilities enabled.
 No password is required for the admin side.
-Test it out as you wish, http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.cgi<br>
+Test it out as you wish, http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.cgi.<br>
 Please note that the "modification" date in the shown/hidden HTML on the demonstration sites may be newer than the one present here on Github.
 I do the coding offline on a local server, post it to the public site to verify it still works on there, then I'll post it here.

 # requirements
 For this script to run, you'll need to have a web server and it needs to be capable of running Perl scripts.
 It can be a public server or just a local server.<br>
 I use Aprelium's Abyss Web Server for local server scripting/testing, free and available for Windows/Mac/Linux; http://aprelium.com/.
 Perl installation instructions are here: http://aprelium.com/abyssws/perl.html.<br>
 The public server I use for the demonstration (as well as my other sites there) is also free; http://heliohost.org.
-Highly suggest signing up with the Stevie server if you go with this option, the Johnny server isn't quite as good.
-You do need to remember to login to your account once a month to keep your account (your account and all files will be recovered if you forget).
+Highly suggest signing up with the Stevie server if you go with this option, the Johnny server isn't quite as good in terms of reliability.
+Stevie has daily signup limits, and the clock resets at midnight UTC (http://www.timeanddate.com/worldclock/timezone/utc).
+You do need to remember to login to your account once a month to keep your account active–I can say comfortably that your account and all files will be recovered if you do forget.

 # what is included
 - /javascripts/gs_sortable.js, http://www.allmyscripts.com/Table_Sort/index.html: allows for the dynamic sorting of table headers (only accessible when page has not been scrolled down)<br>